rfc-st/humble/README.md

 # clone the repo
 $ git clone https://github.com/rfc-st/humble.git

-# change the working directory to sherlock
+# change the working directory to humble
 $ cd humble

 # install python3 and python3-pip if not exist